JingyZhu/fable/ReorgPageFinder/FlashFill/README.md

 ### From client side
 Follows the sample of client.py
 - Argument passed format: [pickled{'sheet_name': str, 'csv': dict}]
-- Output column that want to flashfill to infer on must be in the name of "Output"
+- Output column that want to flashfill to infer on must be in the prefix of "Output"
 - Return value will be same as input.
 UnPickled required.
-Results will be in the "Ouput" column
+Results will be in the prefix of "Ouput" column

-Note: Currently #cols no more than 26, Only support flashfill on 1 col.
+Note: Currently #cols no more than 26.